7 Optimistic Books Like Love And Other Words

 7. Playing with Fire

-Playing with Fire is another book where both characters come with a lot of baggage.
-In this story, you’re following a girl who is a burn victim.
+Playing with Fire is another book where both characters come with much baggage.
+In this story, you’re following a burn victim girl.
 She has scars all over her face because she was in a fire a couple of years ago, and before that, she used to be beautiful.
 Because of that, she is extremely self-conscious about it.
 Therefore, that is her baggage.
 She’s in college, and she’s working at a food truck.

 One day, a popular guy in her college walks up to the food truck and asks for a job.
 Then they’re working together, and they’re in closed-proximity relation.
 After some days, they are slowly going to form a friendship.
 The guy is an underground fighter, and he’s keeping a lot of secrets.
 Once their friendship develops, they will break out of their shells and the funks they’re in and form a relationship slowly.
 So it was a very sweet romance like Love And Other Words.
 I have no complaint about the famous author, LJ Shen.